Champlain in Clinton County, New York — The American Northeast (Mid-Atlantic)

 Erected 2009 by Friends of Champlain.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Point au Fer Historic Site (about 400 feet away, measured in a direct line); David Mayo's Sail Ferry (approx. 2.7 miles away); Site of First School House (approx. 2.7 miles away); Samuel de Champlain Monument (approx. 3.1 miles away in Vermont); Site of French Fort Ste.
-Anne A Place Of Pilgrimage (approx. 3.1 miles away in Vermont); Fort Montgomery (approx. 3.8 miles away); Historic Lake Islands - Samuel De Champlain (approx. 4 miles away in Vermont).
+Point au Fer Historic Site (about 400 feet away, measured in a direct line); Ezra Thurber’s Home (approx. David Mayo's Sail Ferry (approx. 2.7 miles away); Site of First School House (approx. 2.7 miles away); Samuel de Champlain Monument (approx. 3.1 miles away in Vermont); Site of French Fort Ste.
+Anne (approx. 3.1 miles away in Vermont); A Place Of Pilgrimage (approx. 3.1 miles away in Vermont); Fort Montgomery (approx. 3.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 2, 2011, by Joe Harness of Little Egg Harbor, New Jersey.
-This page has been viewed 606 times since then and 2 times this year.
+It was originally submitted on November 2, 2011, by Joe Harness of Little Egg Harbor, New Jersey.
+This page has been viewed 666 times since then and 27 times this year.
 Photos: 1, 2. submitted on November 2, 2011, by Joe Harness of Little Egg Harbor, New Jersey. • Bill Pfingsten was the editor who published this page.